 Church and art have a common ground and history.
-The hope and desire to emphasis the meeting between those attending the Swiss Church for worship and those stepping through its doors to admire its architecture and cultural significance, sparked the idea for a collaboration with the MFA in curating at Goldsmiths College.
-Those leading curating courses welcomed a dialogue and debate with such an interesting space as the Swiss Church, and embraced a more general engagement with the historic relationship between religion and art.
+The hope and desire to emphasise the meeting between those attending the Swiss Church for worship and those stepping through its doors to admire its architecture and cultural significance, sparked the idea for a collaboration with the MFA Curating at Goldsmiths University of London.
+The tutors on the curating course welcomed a dialogue and debate with such an interesting space as the Swiss Church, and embraced a more general engagement with the historic relationship between art, religion, architecture and community.

-For six years, the Swiss Church and the MFA Curating programme at Goldsmiths University of London, have had a successful partnership and run a yearly competition for first year art curating students, coordinated by David Mollin and Ele Carpenter, in collaboration with the Swiss Church team.
+Since 2011, the Swiss Church and the MFA Curating programme at Goldsmiths have had a successful partnership and run a yearly competition for first year art curating contemporary art students, coordinated by David Mollin and Ele Carpenter, in collaboration with the Swiss Church team.
+Students are invited to submit a proposal for a curatorial project that uses the space for one-two weeks, with the winner delivering their project in February/March.
 All applications are viewed and assessed by the Swiss Church Arts Committee.

-An art curator’s job entails being responsible for a museum’s collection, selecting art to be displayed in a museum, organising art exhibitions in galleries or public spaces, researching artists, plus writing catalogue essays.
-The exhibition at the Swiss Church gives students of the Goldsmiths programme the opportunity to curate an art exhibition in a unique space, creating a dialogue between the sacred and the secular world.
+A contemporary art curator’s job entails being responsible for a researching, conceptualising and producing exhibitions, commissioing new art work, developing a context for the work through working in partnership, writing, and engaging audiences.
+The exhibition at the Swiss Church gives students of the Goldsmiths programme the opportunity to develop all these skills through curating an art exhibition in a unique space, creating a dialogue between the sacred and the secular world.

 Goldsmiths exhibition 2018: